MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-set-up-sepa-credit-transfer.md

 ms.search.keywords: sepa, credit, transfer, payment, ms.date: 10/01/2018
 ms.author: sgroespe
+redirect_url: finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer
 ms.translationtype: HT
-ms.sourcegitcommit: d7fb34e1c9428a64c71ff47be8bcff174649c00d
+ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: 64abd01caa2a2f6845bb3d54c7721333a0a360b3
+ms.openlocfilehash: 103ebe376d3384eab119617b903f9a803f248462
 ms.contentlocale: en-nz
-ms.lasthandoff: 03/22/2018
+ms.lasthandoff: 11/26/2018

 ---
 # <a name="set-up-sepa-credit-transfer"></a>Set Up SEPA Credit Transfer
-From the **Payment Journal** window, you can export payments to a file for upload to your electronic bank for processing of the related money transfers. [!INCLUDE[d365fin](includes/d365fin_md.md)] supports the SEPA Credit Transfer format, but in your country/region, other formats for electronic payments may be available.
+From the **Payment Journal** page, you can export payments to a file for upload to your electronic bank for processing of the related money transfers. [!INCLUDE[d365fin](includes/d365fin_md.md)] supports the SEPA Credit Transfer format, but in your country/region, other formats for electronic payments may be available.

 To enable export of a bank file formats that are not supported out of the box in [!INCLUDE[d365fin](includes/d365fin_md.md)] , you can set up a data exchange definition by using the data exchange framework.
 For more information, see [Set Up Data Exchange Definitions](across-how-to-set-up-data-exchange-definitions.md).